What are the Emergency Redhawk Dining Cards?

 Where can I use the Emergency Redhawk Dining Cards?

-How is a decision about eligibility made?
+How is the decision about eligibility made?

 The decision is based on the applicant’s responses to a series of questions that are designed to get a better understanding of their financial circumstances.
 Specifically, we want to understand the nature of the unexpected financial emergency that the student is experiencing and how it is having an impact on their access to basic needs, such as food.
 We then consult with Student Financial Services to ensure that the applicant has utilized all available financial aid before making a final determination about eligibility.